rurouni-najeeb/rurouni-najeeb.github.io/started.md

 * samplesubmission.csv : This file instructing the format in which the data is to be submitted.

-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 ### Knowing the Data

 The data consists of series of rows and columns wherein each row corresponds to an image  and each column corresponds to a feature (or pixel).
 An Image is a row vector having dimensions of 1×784 i.e. a single image with 28×28 dimensions.